casperykchan/blog/java/001_reactive_variable.md

 ## Conclusion

-Reactive variable comes with great power, but it also needs great responsibility in order to use it correctly.
+Reactive variable has great power, but it also comes with great responsibility in order to use it correctly.
 Since the variables are mutable, they are not thread-safe and extra cautions must be taken.
-It is not a good idea to use it as class fields or the it becomes magic and can be difficult to keep track of the state changes, making it harder to debug or support.
+It is not a good idea to use it as class fields or it becomes magic and can be difficult to keep track of state changes, making it harder to debug or support.

 Still, it's a lot of fun playing with reactive variables!